newrelic/newrelic_dotnet_sdk/README.md

 A plugin's value comes from the ability to dynamically configure instance information so it can be reused by others to monitor their infrastructure without code changes.
 This requires instance data to come from a configuration file, which was traditionally up to the plugin developer to define.
 In version 2 and later of the SDK, this information has been standardized into the 'plugin.json' file.

-##### Working with the './config/plugin.json' file #####
+##### Working with the 'plugin.json' file #####

-The 'plugin.json' file is used by all Platform Plugins to configure instance-specific information such as the hostnames you are going to monitor or the user/password combos to access them.
+The 'plugin.json' (located in the '.\config' directory) file is used by all Platform Plugins to configure instance-specific information such as the hostnames you are going to monitor or the user/password combos to access them.
 The file is standard JSON and only requires that you have a root-level property named "agents" that contains an array of objects.
 Each object in that array should correspond to an instance of something you are monitoring.
 Essentially each JSON object in the "agents" array should have all the fields necessary to initialize an instance of your Agent class created in Step 1.
 You can pass whatever fields or create as many Agents as you'd like here.

 Example 'plugin.json' file: